bids-standard/bids-specification/src/04-modality-specific-files/09-positron-emission-tomography.md

 #### Reconstruction

-This optional section includes information about the image reconstruction.
+This section is mandatory and contains information about the image reconstruction.

 All reconstruction specific parameters that are not specified, but one wants to include, should go into the `ReconMethodParameterValues` field.